 Probably the Riesling comes from the Rhine Valley, A first mention was made in the middle of the 15th century.
 In a document from the year 1435 in Rüsselheim (Frankfurt) seems a bill for Riesling vines on.
 Another document mentions a "sneaking" in Alsace in 1348.
 Whether it is the Riesling is unclear.
 The well-known German botanist Hieronymus buck (1498-1554) writes in his 1546 issue "Kreütter Buch" that "Rissling grows on the Moselle / Rhine and in Wormbs" .
 The origin is also reclaimed by winemakers of the Austrian Wachau, because there is a documented in the 13th century vineyard called Ritzling gives.
 Of course, that's no proof.

 The variety was probably very common with other Heunisch / Traminer descendants like Elbling. feeder and Räuschling in the Mixed sentence in the vineyard.
-Only relatively late, from the 19th century on it was planted in pure sentences.
-An exception was prince abbot of Fulda, who had already cultivated exclusively Riesling in 1716 on the just acquired Johannisberg.
+Only relatively late, from the 19th century, it was then planted in pure sentences.
+An exception was Abbot of Fulda, who had already grown in 1716 on the just acquired Johannisberg exclusively Riesling.
 But the variety was long disputed.
-In a document from 1747 it is reported: "In the Rhingau they have: Gutedel and Elbling as the best variety, Heinisch as the middle genus and Rußling as the worst of the grapes."
+In a document from the year 1747 is reported: "In Rhingau they have: Gutedel and Elbling as the best variety, Heinisch as the middle genus and Rußling as the worst of the grapes."
 This is also explained by the then customary, officially prescribed, early reading dates.
 The approximately three hundred year climate of the Little ice age just was not warm enough for a late harvest, because you had to fear early night frosts.
 The story of Spätlesereiter from 1775 probably made sure that the reading date was shifted from mid / end of September to the beginning of November.
 With increasing warming from the middle of the 19th century, Riesling has prevailed and today is one of the best in the world Cépages classy, Because of the longevity and finesse Of the wines, he is also called "white Cabernet Sauvignon " designated.

 As the most common variety in Germany he occupied in 2010 a total of 22,580 hectares.
 The growing areas with the largest share are Moselle with a third of the total area, as well Rheingau and middle Rhine, The variety is represented in all 13 growing areas.
 Ideal conditions exist on the Mosel, where, according to many experts, there are the best Rieslings.
 The meaning is also evident in VDP classification model, The Union Pro Riesling (Mosel) successfully strives to promote the vine.
 The name Klingelberger is mostly in to bathe in the area Ortenau for special Riesling clones in use and has there special meaning.